How To Use Ableton’s -To-MIDI Feature On Your Drum Loops

 Creating your own ‘Slice To MIDI’ presets is a great way to customize your macro controls section so it benefits your needs the most.
 If there is a certain combination of effects/controls that you like to use in conjunction with each other, simply assign them to your macro controls and save that preset so it’s available to you in the future.

 Using The Slice To MIDI Feature On Other Types Of Loops

 In addition to drum loops, you can slice any audio to MIDI.
-However, I will say that this feature works best on audio sequences with a percussive attack and quicker decay.
-Instruments with long decays, and sustains tend create some noise artifacts especially when notes in a sequence bleed together.
+However, we’ll say that this feature works best on audio sequences with a percussive attack and quicker decay.
+Instruments with long decays and sustains tend create some noise artifacts, especially when notes in a sequence bleed together.
 In the event this is a problem you may have to manipulate the start and stop points of a given slice.

 In this image, slice 2 is off.
-My slice is highlighted in green, and as you can see there is some dead space in front of the slice before that next sound is triggered.
-To fix this, I simply click on and drag the left edge triangle within the green box to fix my start point.
+Our slice is highlighted in green, and as you can see there is some dead space in front of the slice before that next sound is triggered.
+To fix this, simply click on and drag the left edge triangle within the green box to fix the start point.

 Try slicing vocals to MIDI to create some cool vox effects.

 Ableton’s ‘slice-to-MID’I feature is a great tool for working with drum loops.
 Without a doubt, the thing we like most about this tool is the fact you can instantly create drum kits from your drum loops.
 When you purchase one of our drum loop packs from Silicon Beats you have a whole world of kits immediately at your disposal because of this technology.
 You can potentially build a massive catalogue of drum kits with little effort at all.